3 What Does Data Science in Education Look Like?

 Datasets also have to be filtered to the subset that you’re interested in analyzing.
 It’s possible that the dataset you’re given contains a larger group of students than you need for your project.
 For example, a principal at a school site may give you a dataset of every student and the number of days they’ve missed this school year.
 Now imagine she asks you to do an analysis of attendance patterns in first, second, and third graders.
 Before you start the analysis, you would need to filter the dataset so that it only contains data for first, second, and third graders.

 This is the part of our workflow that most people associate with data science.
-Analysis is the application of statistical techniques to identify the underlying structure of the dataset, or the relationships among the variables in it..
-This means that you are making educated guesses about the real life conditions that generated the dataset.
+Analysis is the application of techniques to identify the nature and underlying structure of the dataset, or the relationships among the variables in it.
+This means that you are making educated guesses about the real-life conditions that generated the dataset.
 This process involves a number of steps, including visualizing data and modeling data (with techniques that range from the relatively simple to the highly complex).

 We realize this may be the first time you’ve heard data analysis described this way.
 We choose to describe it this way because, in the end, data analysis in education is about understanding what the data tells us about the student experience.
 If we can understand the underlying structure of a dataset, we can improve our understanding of the students whose academic behaviors generated the numbers.